OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp1_testing.md

 * You will get **0** if `xv6-riscv` cannot be compiled.
 * We might give discount on your grade if your format is wrong, such as pushing `.o` files.

+#### Report
+Use the entry code 86KX77 to sign up Gradescope: [Link](https://www.gradescope.com/courses/234104)

+If possible, use traditional Chinese characters for your name and use upper-cases for your student ID.
 ### 7.Footnote

 \[1\]: The reason why we need the address of the stack pointer to be divisable by 8 is the architecture of xv6 is rv64 (RISC V 64 bits).
 The 64-bit architecture has a memory layout aligned by 8 bytes.